Magnetostriction-Driven Muon Localization in an Antiferromagnetic Oxide: Abstract

 \section{Abstract}

-Magnetostriction drives a rhombohedral distortion in the cubic rock salt antiferromagnet MnO at the N\'eel temperature $T_{\rm N}=118$~K. As an unexpected consequence we show that this distortion acts to localize the site of an implanted muon due to the accompanying redistribution of electron density.
-This lifts the degeneracy between equivalent sites, resulting in a single observed muon precession frequency.
-Above $T_{\rm N}$, the muon instead becomes delocalized around a network of equivalent sites.
-Our first-principles simulations based on Hubbard-corrected density-functional theory and molecular dynamics are consistent with our experimental data and help to resolve a long-standing puzzle regarding muon data on MnO, as well as having wider applicability to other magnetic oxides.
+Magnetostriction results from the coupling between magnetic and elastic degrees of freedom.
+Though it is associated with a relatively small energy, we show that it plays an important role in determining the site of an implanted muon, so that the energetically favorable site can switch on crossing a magnetic phase transition.
+This surprising effect is demonstrated in the cubic rock salt antiferromagnet MnO which undergoes a magnetostriction-driven rhombohedral distortion at the N\'eel temperature $T_{\rm N}=118$~K. Above $T_{\rm N}$, the muon becomes delocalized around a network of equivalent sites, but below $T_{\rm N}$ the distortion lifts the degeneracy between these equivalent sites.
+Our first-principles simulations based on Hubbard-corrected density-functional theory and molecular dynamics are consistent with the experimental data and help to resolve a long-standing puzzle regarding muon data on MnO, as well as having wider applicability to other magnetic oxides.

-The spin-polarized positive muon is commonly used to probe local magnetic properties in solids \cite{blundell2022}, with the site occupied by the muon obtainable by electronic structure calculations \cite{Moller2013b,Bonfa2016}.
-This is due to the site location being driven primarily by electrostatic forces and kinetic energy.
-Until now, it has not been expected that small magnetostructural couplings should play any role in determining the muon site.
-In this Letter, we demonstrate the surprising fact that, below a magnetic phase transition, exchange-driven effects that lead to subtle changes in the crystal structure can alter the balance between symmetry-equivalent sites and drastically change the nature of the muon state.
-Our study is focused on the prototypical antiferromagnet manganese oxide (MnO), but we expect our results to have wider applicability in other magnetic oxides.
+The coupling between the magnetization and the lattice can result in a deformation, called magnetostriction.
+This magnetostructural interaction is rather weak and, for example in insulating magnets containing transition metal ions, is dwarfed by the much larger magnetic superexchange interaction between localized magnetic moments.
+A commonly used technique to study such magnetic materials is muon-spin spectroscopy (\msr \cite{blundell2022}), in which a spin-polarized positive muon is implanted in a sample primarily under the effect of electrostatic forces (therefore preserving its spin polarization while losing kinetic energy).
+For this reason, it has not been expected that the much smaller magnetostructural couplings should play any role in determining the experimental signal.
+In this Letter, we demonstrate the surprising fact that, below a magnetic phase transition, exchange-driven effects can drastically change the nature of the muon state, so that the muon switches its energetically-favorable position as the sample is cooled through $T_{\rm N}$.
+Our study is focused on the prototypical antiferromagnet manganese oxide (MnO), but we describe an approach that has wider applicability in other magnetic oxides.